Facts for Features: Katrina Recovery

 The New Orleans Index at Ten at

 About The Data Center

-The New Orleans metro is defined according to the 2009 delineations of the Office of Management and Budget, which is the 7–parish area including Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. John, and St. Tammany parishes.
+- Metro New Orleans is defined according to the 2013 delineations of the Office of Management and Budget, which is the 8-parish area including Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. John, St. James, and St. Tammany parishes.

-Sources: U.S. Census Bureau; Valassis, Inc.; U.S. Bureau of Labor Statistics; Moody’s Analytics (U.S. Bureau of Labor Statistics: CES, QCEW); Kauffman Index of Entrepreneurial Activity; Louisiana Department of Education; Regional Planning Commission for Jefferson, Orleans, Plaquemines, St. Bernard, and St. Tammany Parishes; New Orleans Metropolitan Association of Realtors; Mortgage Bankers Association; Federal Bureau of Investigation; U.S. Geological Survey; Federal Emergency Management Agency; and The Road Home Program.
+Sources: U.S. Census Bureau; Valassis, Inc.; City of New Orleans; U.S. Bureau of Labor Statistics; Moody’s Analytics (U.S. Bureau of Labor Statistics: CES, QCEW); Kauffman Index of Entrepreneurial Activity; Regional Planning Commission for Jefferson, Orleans, Plaquemines, St. Bernard, and St. Tammany Parishes; and U.S. Geological Survey.